nstri010/CodePath-Unit5-TriviaGame/README.md

 The following **required** functionality is completed:

-- [ x ] App launches to an Options screen where user can modify the types of questions presented when the game starts.
+- [x] App launches to an Options screen where user can modify the types of questions presented when the game starts.
 Users should be able to choose:
   - [x] Number of questions
   - [x] Category of questions
   - [x] Difficulty of questions